intro-to-data-science-21/data-project-news-analytics/README.md

 We aim to answer this question with the following subquestions:
 - How often are certain words used?
 - How long remain certain words included in the headlines?
-- Which emotions are connected to these words (sentiment analysis)?
 - How do the answers to the questions above change per newspaper and per country?

 ## Group